NimuthuGanegoda/Ceylon-Travel-Hub/README.md

 - Images: replace Unsplash placeholders (hero + gallery) with licensed media.
 - Colors/Theme: adjust CSS variables in `assets/css/styles.css` under `:root` and Apple variant block.
 - Testimonials: seed initial data in `assets/data/testimonials.json` or remove if not needed.
+- Global Background: add/remove the `with-bg` class on `<body>` to enable the scenic background layer.
+Change the Unsplash URL in `styles.css` (`body.with-bg`).

 ## Booking / Contact / Testimonial Forms (Google Sheets + Email)
 Forms are configured to post to a Google Apps Script Web App (placeholder `https://script.google.com/macros/s/YOUR_DEPLOYMENT_ID/exec`).
-This lets you append submissions to a Google Sheet and send yourself an email notification — no external service required.
+The front‑end already intercepts these submissions with a generic AJAX handler (see `assets/js/main.js`) so users stay on the page and get inline success/error messages.
+You can remove the `data-ajax="true"` attribute to fall back to default POST behavior.

 ### Setup Steps
 1. Create a new Google Sheet named `Ceylon Drive Hub`.